mal-lang/enterpriseLang/enterpriselang probabilities/xslscriptprocessing.md

 ## Result

-We assess the probability distribution to be the same as for Spearphishing via Email [Bernoulli(0.712)*Exponential(1)].
+We assess the probability distribution to be the same as for Spearphishing Attachment [Bernoulli(0.93)*Exponential(1)].

 ## Discussion